 Our feelings of “I,” or “me,” which are always associated with our thoughts and actions, and not with involuntary impulses and processes that run our bodies, clearly illustrate the point that is the thinker who is the “I,” or the “me.”
 The reason the thinker is the “I,” is because the “I” is thought itself, since our very sense of “I” is created by thought, as stated previously.
-Again, without thought, there is no “I.” The reason the “I,” the “thinker” is the “thought,” is because the thinker cannot exist without thought that creates the thinker.
-Without thought, there can be no concept of a thinker.
-That is why the thinker and the thought are therefore one and the same, and why there can be no separation between the “thinker” and the “thought.”
+Again, without thought, there is no “I.” The reason the “I,” the “thinker” is the “thought,” is because the thinker cannot exist without thought that creates the thinker, as without thought, there can be no concept of a thinker.
+That is why the thinker and the thought are therefore one and the same, two sides of the same one coin.
 All is One.
-It is not a question of which came first, the “thinker” or the “thought.”
-One can never come “before” or “after” the other, since one could never be without the other at any point, and must therefore always coexist together at all times as two sides of the same one coin.